 While services are implementing risk mitigation strategies, you should be prepared in the unlikely event a child or staff member has a confirmed case of COVID-19.

 Below is an outline of the process should this occur, and steps you can take now to prepare.

 1. The Department of Health will notify the service of a confirmed case

-The Department of Health (DH) will notify the service of a confirmed case of COVID-19 and will advise if the service needs to close or can remain operating.
+The Department of Health will notify the service of a confirmed case of COVID-19 and will advise if the service needs to close or can remain operating.

 2. Service will inform families

 While services will manage communications with families, resources to assist services with initial communication have been developed with the Department of Health (DH), including a template letter for families and FAQs.